cookpad/terraform-aws-eks/RELEASING.md

 # Branching

 `main` is the main development branch for this module.
-Changes to the module and updates should be merged here via pull request.
-Master should be maintained with the most up-to date working configuration.
+Changes to the module and updates should be merged here via pull request. `main` should be maintained with the most up-to date working configuration.

 Once a particular version is ready for pre-production testing a branch named